Kizuyo/SylhShrinkerCartPlus/README.md

 - ✅ **Unbreakable Valuables**: Option to make Valuables invincible inside the cart – and even after, if you want them to stay safe forever.

 Enjoy smoother carts and cleaner gameplay.
 No more massive furniture bouncing out like a possessed fridge. 😉

+## The Wiki !
+Check out the [wiki](https://thunderstore.io/c/repo/p/Sylhaance/SylhShrinkerCartPlus/wiki/) below to dive deeper into it!

 # ChangeLog
 ## v0.1.0